-Commonly, we are instructed to comment on mental disorder, possible mental disorder or risk of relapse.
-Issues of risk form the majority of our instructions in immigration cases; we are often asked to comment on risk of suicide in the context of detention and deportation.
-Expert Court Reports Ltd accepts instructions from the UK Border Authority, by the Asylum and Immigration chamber of the First-Tier Tribunal and from legal representatives acting for the asylum seeker.
+Our mental health experts are instructed to assess for mental disorder, current mental health, treatment needs, prognosis, and, or risk of relapse.
+Issues of risk form most of our instructions in immigration cases; our experts are often asked to comment on risk of suicide in the context of detention and deportation.
+Expert Court Reports Ltd accepts instructions from the UK Border Authority, from the Asylum and Immigration chamber of the First-Tier Tribunal and from legal representatives acting for the asylum seeker or immigrant.

-We can undertake assessments in your offices, in immigration and removal centres, at court, in third-party premises (such as housing charities etc) and in prison.
-We are able to provide our expert services within the Legal Aid Agency fee structure.
+We can undertake assessments in your offices, in immigration and removal centre’s, at court, in third-party premises (such as housing charities etc) and in prison.
+We can provide our expert services within the Legal Aid Agency fee structure.

 Looking for an expert to undertake you assessment